 If you’re living with ankle pain, it can disrupt your life with mobility issues and affect your gait, which can lead to other painful foot and ankle problems.
 You don’t have to put up with the pain.
-Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, Brett Sachs, DPM, FACFAS and the rest of the team at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado are committed to helping you live a pain-free life with expert diagnosis and treatment for ankle pain.
-Call or make an appointment online today.
+Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, Brett Sachs, DPM, FACFAS and the rest of the team at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado, are committed to helping you live a pain-free life with expert diagnosis and treatment for ankle pain.
+Call the office nearest you, or make an appointment online today.

 There’s a long list of potential injuries and conditions that can cause ankle pain.
 There are several bones, ligaments, and tendons in this complex and delicate joint that absorb much of the pressure and stress of every step you take, increasing your risk of injury.